ValentinHerrmann/sql-comparer/README.md

 ### Changelog

+##### V 0.2.6
+- Fixed bug in checkKeywords: if keyword was present in one query and not in the other, the comparison was not performed correctly.

 ##### V 0.2.5
 - Added support for [dbiu.de](https://www.datenbanken-im-unterricht.de/catalog.php) databases 1-18 (loaded via [dbiu_databases](https://github.com/ValentinHerrmann/dbiu_databases)) with option to still load DBs from local repo.
 - Improved docs